 Know Your Federal Employment Rights

 We represent federal employees, including postal employees, in Equal Employment Opportunity (EEO) processes, at the Equal Employment Opportunity Commission (EEOC), at the Merit Systems Protection Board (MSPB) and in federal court.
-We have helped employees win or obtain favorable settlements in both agency and union grievances.
+We have helped employees win or obtain favorable settlements in both agency complaints and union grievances.
 We represent federal employees with age, disability, race, sex, national origin, harassment and retaliation claims.
 We have helped successfully challenge removals, demotions, failures to promote, discipline, negative performance appraisals, and unrecognized accretion of job duties.
 We often help employees settle their disputes without the necessity of lengthy litigation, including through mediation.

 If you have been fired or disciplined, or if you have an issue with your federal employer that needs to be challenged, remember that very short deadlines usually apply, and you should act quickly.
 Contact us for more information and assistance.